gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 ![alt text](/images/i-feel-bad-for-you.png "Audience booing")

 Documentation is not needed to develop software, neither are comments and docstrings.
-All of which take more time to do.
+All of which take more time and effort to do.
 However they will save your time in the long run as your codebase grows larger and more people other than yourself will have to look at your code, maintain it, or even extend it.
+It goes without saying that it will also help you maintain your own codebase.

+The following is an example of how to write docstrings for your Python functions.

 ```python
 """A one line summary of the module or program, terminated by a period.